ksw7564/node2vec_CVE/README.md

 CVE_ID ——— IDF(freetext) ——— CVE_ID

+The algorithm to produce the model using this graph uses Node2vec.
+The reason for selection is that Node2vec, unlike Word2vec, decided to use randomwalk, which is a way to reach distant nodes.

+Because Node2vec is basically Word2vec based, the dimension and window concepts are the same. walk_length : 30 Number of feet for each node (adjustment is required) P = 1, Q = 0.0001
+P is greatly reduced to Q so that it can be embedded to faraway nodes.
+Workers : 4 Number of workers for parallel execution Window : 5 (We have confirmed that larger and less relevant data is generated.)

 # ngram_idmaping.Py
 This is a file that maps to pre-processed data.
 It's exactly a reverse index job.